Actipro/WPF-Controls/Documentation/topics/editors/editboxes/parteditboxbase.md

 ![Screenshot](../images/editbox-part-navigation.png)

-For these types of edit boxes, the [IsArrowKeyPartNavigationEnabled](xref:@ActiproUIRoot.Controls.Editors.Primitives.PartEditBoxBase`1.IsArrowKeyPartNavigationEnabled) property determines if the left/right arrow keys move between parts.
+For these types of edit boxes, the [IsArrowKeyPartNavigationEnabled](xref:@ActiproUIRoot.Controls.Editors.Primitives.PartEditBoxBase`1.IsArrowKeyPartNavigationEnabled) property determines if the <kbd>Left Arrow</kbd>/<kbd>Right Arrow</kbd> keys move between parts.
 When `true`, pressing one of those arrow keys will move to the previous/next part and select its text.
 This makes it easy to quickly jump to a certain component of the value being edited and then either type over that component value or increment/cycle it.

 ## Input Scope Hints